pitthexai/ISBI-Supervised-Contrastive-Learning/Code/README.md

 Image preprocessing using YOLOv11 for automatic detection and cropping of knee AP-view regions from full X-ray images.

 **resnet_model/**
-Implements the ResNet-18 architecture as the baseline convolutional neural network for classification and feature extraction.
+Implements the ResNet-18 model as the CNN baseline.

 **contrastive_learning/**
 Includes implementations for:
 - **SupCon:** supervised contrastive learning model.
 - **SimCLR:** unsupervised contrastive learning baseline.
 - **XAS-SupCon:** explainable age- and sex-aware supervised contrastive learning model.

+**networks/resnet_big.py**
+Backbone and heads used across the contrastive pipelines.

 **grad_cam.ipynb**
 Visualizes model attention maps using Grad-CAM++ for interpretability.